Best Trap Exercises for Hypertrophy, Calisthenics, & More

 Q. What equipment is needed for effective trap exercises?

 A. Trap exercises can be performed using a variety of equipment, including dumbbells, barbells, cable machines, and trap bars.
-Bodyweight exercises and resistance bands can also be effective for targeting the traps
+Bodyweight exercises and resistance band exercises can also be effective for targeting the traps

 Q. Why is proper form important during trap exercises?